argonne-lcrc/user-guides/docs/bebop/running-jobs-bebop.md

 ## Overview

-> [!IMPORTANT]
+> **NOTE:**
 > On July 1, 2024, Bebop was rebuilt from CentOS 7 to Rocky Linux 8 as CentOS has reached End of Life.
 This rebuild includes a full Operating System change, a new software tree and a transition from Slurm to PBS Professional as the system job scheduler.
-Please see our [Bebop Rebuild FAQ](../bebop-rebuild-faq.md) for more details.
+Please see our [Bebop Rebuild FAQ](../bebop-rebuild-faq) for more details.

 Bebop's job scheduling system is characterized by: